ClaraPress/clarapress-toc/readme.txt

 License: GPL-3.0-only
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-A plugin to automatically generate a TOC for posts, pages and custom post types by parsing headers.
+Automatically generate a TOC for posts, pages and custom post types by parsing headers.
 It adds ID anchor attributes for proper in-page links.

 == Description ==

-### About
+### About ###

 ClaraPress Table of Contents is a simple and efficient WordPress plugin that automatically generates a table of contents (TOC) for your posts, pages and custom post types.
 By using a shortcode, you can easily insert a TOC that helps your readers navigate through your content by providing direct links to different sections.
 You can also customize the heading levels included in the TOC.